-NESHAP: Who is Regulated?
+NESHAP: Who is regulated?

-- A major source is any stationary source or group of stationary sources (i.e., buildings, structures or installations) located within a contiguous area and under common control that emits or has the potential to emit 10 tpy of any single listed HAP or 25 tpy of any combination of HAPs. - An area source is everything else emitting a HAP and specifically designated by regulation.
+- A major source is any stationary source or group of stationary sources (i.e., buildings, structures or installations) located within a contiguous area and under common control that emits or has the potential to emit 10 tons per year of any single listed HAP or 25 tons per year of any combination of HAPs. - An area source is everything else emitting a HAP and specifically designated by regulation.

-What is "Potential to Emit"?
+What is potential to emit?

-Potential to Emit is the maximum capacity of a source to emit an air pollutant under its physical and operational design.
+Potential to emit is the maximum capacity of a source to emit an air pollutant under its physical and operational design.

-When calculating, a source must be assumed to operate 24 hours per day, 365 days per year at maximum capacity without control unless the facility is subject to federally enforceable permit conditions limiting operations.
+When calculating, a source must assume to operate 24 hours per day, 365 days per year at maximum capacity without control unless the facility is subject to federally enforceable permit conditions limiting operations.